Rayonta Whitfield

 Rayonta Whitfield (born July 16, 1981) is an American professional boxer from Augusta, Georgia.

 Amateur career

 Whitfield was the 2002 Golden Gloves national champion.

-Early career
+Professional career

-He is a two-time North American Boxing Organization flyweight champion.
+Whitfield was a two-time North American Boxing Organization flyweight champion.

 World title fight

 He fought Omar Andres Narvaez for the World Boxing Organization flyweight title, losing in the 10th round by technical knockout.